neo-one-suite/neo-one/packages/neo-one-website/docs/1-main-concepts/11-dapps.md

 ---
 Building a decentralized app doesn't have to be hard, use these tools from NEO•ONE to make it quick and easy.

-In addition to the client APIs we've already walked through, there's a few properties on the `Client` that help make your app reactive.
+In addition to the client APIs we've already walked through, there are a few properties on the `Client` that help make your app reactive.
 We'll also cover using the NEO•ONE Developer Tools to help speed up manual testing of your dapp.

 ---